Ishana-Dewmini/AquaSense/README.md

 ### 3. Connectionless-Mode
 -Users can monitor the water level only through the device screen without connecting two WIFI.

-## You can find complete details about the project in the following linked-in article
+## You can find complete details about the project in the following LinkedIn article.

 https://www.linkedin.com/pulse/aquasense-ishana-dewmini%3FtrackingId=EWFOA5ErT3a0n2TSN%252FGypw%253D%253D/?trackingId=EWFOA5ErT3a0n2TSN%2FGypw%3D%3D